Lady Louise Windsor: Birth and baptism

-She was baptised in the Private Chapel of Windsor Castle on 24 April 2004 by David Conner, the Dean of Windsor; her godparents were Lady Sarah Chatto, Lord Ivar Mountbatten, Lady Alexandra Etherington, Francesca Schwarzenbach and Rupert Elliott.
+Louise was baptised in the Private Chapel of Windsor Castle on 24 April 2004 by David Conner, the Dean of Windsor; her godparents are Lady Sarah Chatto, Lord Ivar Mountbatten, Lady Alexandra Etherington, Francesca Schwarzenbach and Rupert Elliott.
 Louise was the last child to wear the original royal christening gown.

-Born with esotropia, Louise underwent an operation in 2006 in an unsuccessful attempt to correct the problem.
+Born with esotropia, Louise underwent an operation in 2006 in an unsuccessful attempt to correct the condition.
 She had further treatment in late 2013 that corrected her eyes.

 Education

 Louise attended St George's School, Windsor Castle before moving to St Mary's School Ascot in 2017 from Year 9.
 She chose English, history, politics and drama as her A-Level subjects.
 While attending school, she took part in The Duke of Edinburgh's Award.
-Lady Louise started studying English at the University of St Andrews in September 2022.
+Louise started studying English at the University of St Andrews in September 2022.
 In August 2022, it was reported that she had been working at a garden centre over the summer.

+Military training

+In 2024, she joined the British Army's University Officers' Training Corps (UOTC) unit, Tayforth UOTC, an Army Reserve unit which is made up of members studying at the University of St Andrews and other institutions in the surrounding region.
+As of 2025 she holds the rank of Officer Cadet in the Army Reserve.